 Form 990: Return of Organization Exempt from Income Tax Form [Instructions]

 Form 990-EZ: Short Form Return of Organization Exempt from Income Tax Form [Instructions]

 Form 990-N (e-Postcard) for lodges with less than $50,000 in gross receipts [Instructions]

 Each FOP lodge should have its own EIN.
-You should NOT use the EIN of the Grand Lodge or your State Lodge.
+You should NOT use the EIN of the National FOP or your State Lodge.
 Also, certain lodges have multiple EINs.
 An organization’s EIN is similar to an individual’s Social Security number — each lodge should have only one number.

 Form 990-N from previous years cannot be filed if previously missed.
 Only current year 990-N forms may be filed.
 Therefore, if a lodge has a December tax year end and forgets to file the 2019 tax return by December 31, 2020, the lodge should instead file a 2020 tax return.
 The Pension Protection Act (PPA) of 2006 requires the IRS to revoke the tax-exempt status of any organization that fails to meet its annual filing requirement for three consecutive years.

 In order to fill out the mail-in form and save it to your computer, please install the latest version of Adobe Reader